Sruthi-Palle/Kubernetes-Complete-Guide/37-Init-containers/Demo-Init-Containers.md

 k replace --force -f <file-with-updated-pod-spec.yaml>
 ```

-After replacing the pod, verify that the logs from the init container no longer contain errors:
+After replacing the pod,verify that the logs from the init container no longer contain errors:

 ```bash theme={null}
 k logs orange -c init-myservice